Vandbs/BIC-Hunter/README.md

 4. Torch: 2.2.2

-5. other packages please refer to requirements.txt
+5. other packages please refer to 'requirements.txt'

 ## Train & Test
 For running the cross fold validation and cross project prediction, run `train.py`.